Park Ji-hu: 2014–present: Beginnings and breakthrough

 In 2014, Park started acting occasionally after participating in a street audition.
 She then made her acting debut in the short film Home Without Me in 2016, before landing minor roles in mainstream productions Vanishing Time: A Boy Who Returned (2016), Fabricated City (2017), and The Witness (2018).

 In 2018, Park starred in indie sensation House of Hummingbird, playing her first leading role in a feature film.
 She achieved recognition and won multiple accolades for her performance in the movie.

 As of April 2021, Park is filming Um Tae-hwa's disaster thriller film Concrete Utopia alongside Lee Byung-hun, Park Bo-young and Park Seo-joon.

-In 2022, she gained international recognition after appearing in the zombie apocalypse Netflix original series, All of Us Are Dead.
-She is also appearing in tvN's series Little Women alongside Kim Go-eun, Nam Ji-hyun and Wi Ha-joon, which is also streaming on Netflix.
+In 2022, she gained international recognition after appearing as Nam On-jo in the zombie apocalypse Netflix original series All of Us Are Dead.
+She also appeared in tvN's series Little Women alongside Kim Go-eun, Nam Ji-hyun, and Wi Ha-joon, which is also streaming on Netflix.